riklewis/better-passwords/README.md

 The password itself is never sent to any third party, only a partial hash is sent.
 This means that the password entered will always be private.

 As an added bonus, this plugin also upgrades the hashing algorithm used when storing your password in the database.
-This is a secure one-way hash created using the [Bcrypt](https://en.wikipedia.org/wiki/Bcrypt) algorithm.
+This is a secure one-way hash created using the [Bcrypt](https://en.wikipedia.org/wiki/Bcrypt) or [Argon2](https://en.wikipedia.org/wiki/Argon2) algorithm.